 Owning at least one credit card with good credit standing will give you a leverage in getting approved for a personal loan.
 Note that while a credit card may be required by the bank you applied for, other important details such as your work tenure and monthly salary will also be considered in your loan application.

-2. I’m an OFW but I’m flying back in the Philippines next month.
+2. I’m an OFW but I’m flying back to the Philippines next month.
 Can I get a loan then?

 Individuals who meet the bank’s personal loan requirements are eligible to apply.
 In this case, OFW personal loan applications cannot be processed as banks require one to be employed locally.